-The Capital Adequacy and Risk Management Report ('Pillar 3 disclosure') of Citco Bank Canada ('CBCAN' or 'the 'Bank') contains information that enables an assessment of the risk profile and capital adequacy of the CBCAN.
-This publication fulfils the requirements of the Basel framework, as stipulated in 'Pillar 3 Disclosure Guideline for Small and Medium-Sized Deposit-Taking Institutions ('SMSBs') Capital and Liquidity Requirements' dated January 20221 (updated Pillar 3 Disclosure Guideline) and supplementary guidelines ('the Requirements') published by CBCAN's regulatory body Office of the Superintendent of Financial Institutions ('OSFI').
-The Bank is classified as "Category II Bank" under OSFI's Small and Medium-Sized Deposit-Taking Institutions Information about Governance, Risk Measurement and Capital Adequacy.
+The Capital Adequacy and Risk Management Report ('Pillar 3 disclosure') of Citco Bank Canada ('CBCA' or 'the 'Bank') contains information that enables an assessment of its risk profile and capital adequacy.
+This publication fulfils the requirements of the Basel framework, as stipulated in 'Pillar 3 Disclosure Guideline for Small and Medium-Sized Deposit-Taking Institutions ('SMSBs') Capital and Liquidity Requirements' dated November 20231 (updated Pillar 3 Disclosure Guideline) and supplementary guidelines ('the Requirements') published by CBCA's regulatory body, the Office of the Superintendent of Financial Institutions ('OSFI').
+The Bank is classified as "Category II Bank" under OSFI's Small and Medium-Sized Deposit-Taking Institutions Capital and Liquidity Requirements2.
+In accordance with these requirements, this report contains information about Governance, Risk Measurement and Capital Adequacy.
 This report is updated annually.